zacharyacutey/TextAdventure/README.md

 # TextAdventure
 Just my text adventure!
-It's multilanguage.
-As in multi-programming-language.
-I put all the describing comments in the D version.
+It's in C++ and D, just in case Alex has any ideas.